chenxingqiang/jax-ml/doc/modules/semi_supervised.rst

 Semi-supervised learning
 ===================================================

-.. currentmodule:: sklearn.semi_supervised
+.. currentmodule:: xlearn.semi_supervised

 `Semi-supervised learning
 <https://en.wikipedia.org/wiki/Semi-supervised_learning>`_ is a situation
 in which in your training data some of the samples are not labeled.
-The semi-supervised estimators in :mod:`sklearn.semi_supervised` are able to make use of this additional unlabeled data to better capture the shape of the underlying data distribution and generalize better to new samples.
+The semi-supervised estimators in :mod:`xlearn.semi_supervised` are able to make use of this additional unlabeled data to better capture the shape of the underlying data distribution and generalize better to new samples.
 These algorithms can perform well when we have a very small amount of